Shimo-Shinden Station: Lines

 Shimo-Shinden Station is a station on the Watarase Keikoku Line and is 1.9 kilometers from the terminus of the line at Kiryū.

 Station layout

 The station consists of a single side platform serving traffic in both direction.
 There is no station building.
 The station is unattended.

-Adjacent stations

 History

 Shimo-Shinden Station opened on 14 March 1992.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 57 passengers daily (boarding passengers only).